rockero-cz/rockero-wiki/en/best-practices.md

 If you don't how to write specific code, try to make some research - dig deeper inside the Laravel codebase, list GitHub repositories with many stars, or browse the source code of well-known packages...

 ```
-“Consistency is key“ - Spatie
+"Consistency is key" - Spatie
 ```

 ---